 |Text too small?|

-The New Zealand dollar climbed to within a whisker of US80c, its highest level against the greenback in three years, the NZ dollar retreated today when Consumer Price Index (CPI) data was weaker than expected.
+After rising during the weekend to within a whisker of US80c, its highest level against the greenback in three years, the NZ dollar retreated today when Consumer Price Index (CPI) data was weaker than expected.

 No comments yet